anuragkhandagale001/Commit-Auditor/README.md

 # Commit-Auditor-Anti-Cheat-
 A Python-based security tool designed to detect fake GitHub contributions.
 It identifies repositories that have used automated scripts (like goGreen or contribution-gen) to manipulate the GitHub contribution graph by backdating commits.

+🚀 How it Works
+GitHub contributions are based on the Author Date (when the user claims they wrote the code).
+However, Git also records a Committer Date (the actual system time when the commit was created).

+Most automation tools only spoof the Author Date.
+This script performs a Deep Metadata Audit by comparing these two timestamps.
+If a discrepancy of more than 1 hour is found, the commit is flagged as fraudulent.

+🛠️ Installation
+Clone this auditor:

+Bash
+git clone <your-repo-url>
+cd <your-repo-name>
+Install dependencies:
+This tool requires the GitPython library.

+Bash
+pip install GitPython
+📖 Usage
+Clone the target repository you want to investigate into a local folder.

+Configure the path in audit.py:

+Python
+repo_path = "./path-to-target-repo"
+Run the audit:

+Bash
+python audit.py
+📊 Sample Output
+If a user used a tool like GO-GREEN, the output will look like this:

+Plaintext
+--- 🔍 AUDITING HISTORY ---

+[🚩 FAKE DETECTED] Commit: 2afa4cc
+   User Claimed: 2026-05-19 23:55:55
+   System Recorded: 2026-05-07 12:44:00
+   Message: update data.json

+❌ RESULT: THIS USER IS USING A FAKE COMMIT ADDON
+⚖️ Limitations
+Force Overrides: Sophisticated users can spoof both dates using advanced Git commands, though most "green square" scripts do not do this by default.

+Legitimate Gaps: Minor discrepancies can occur during a rebase or cherry-pick.
+This script uses a 1-hour threshold to avoid false positives.